Growth hacking is THE BUZZWORD for startups. It’s all about growth hacking.

 Growth hacking is a new way.
 It’s cheap, effective, iterative and It’s practical.

 And best of all, it’s right there, available for you to try.

 Here are four strategies that work great and bring you more customers.

 It’s essential to know for whom you are creating content.
 You don’t want to spend hours crafting an article only to find out that no one showed any interest in reading it.
 A great way to find out more about your audience and craft the right article is using an empathy map.

 It helps you discover audience feelings, thoughts, pains and attitude.
 What does she think about?
-What really worries her?
+The things that really worries her?
 What influences him?
-What does he talk about among friends?
+How does he talk about among friends?
 Once you defined your audience, draft your content from their view and highlight the points that you want them to take away when reading your blog.

 Remember, your blog should either offer a unique solution to one of their issues or help them to see the bigger picture of what they can gain over time.

 You can enjoy the advantages of guest blogging, which vary from getting additional visitors from each article you guest post to improving brand awareness.